Taiwan's Terry Gou, TSMC reach initial agreements for BioNTech vaccines -sources - Up News Info

 Article content

-The agreements were reached with a subsidiary of Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the COVID-19 vaccines in China, Hong Kong, Macau and Taiwan, the sources said.
+Gou and TSMC reached the agreements with a subsidiary of Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the COVID-19 vaccines in China, Hong Kong, Macau and Taiwan, the sources said.

-One of the sources said both Gou and Taiwan Semiconductor Manufacturing Co Ltd (TSMC) reached an “initial agreement” to purchase 5 million vaccine doses each with the Chinese company, adding it was not a final contract and it will still take some time to close the deal.
+The deal is not final and will still take some time to close the deal, one source said.

+It includes “related legal documents” needed to finalize the deal but does not specify a delivery date, as global demand for vaccines continues to outstrip supply, this person said.

 Advertisement